klebgenomics/KleborateModular/docs/source/index.rst

 Citing Kleborate and Kaptive
 ----------------------------

-If you use Kleborate, please cite the paper: `Lam, MMC. et al. A genomic surveillance framework and genotyping tool for Klebsiella pneumoniae and its related species complex. *Nature Communications* (2021). <https://www.nature.com/articles/s41467-021-24448-3>`_
+If you use Kleborate, please cite the paper: Lam, MMC. et al. A genomic surveillance framework and genotyping tool for *Klebsiella pneumoniae* and its related species complex, *Nature Communications* (2021). `<https://www.nature.com/articles/s41467-021-24448-3>`_

-If you use the Kaptive calls for K and O locus typing please also cite `Wyres, KL. et al. Identification of *Klebsiella* capsule synthesis loci from whole genome data. *Microbial Genomics* (2016). <http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000102>`_
+If you use the Kaptive calls for K and O locus typing please also cite Wyres, KL. et al. Identification of *Klebsiella* capsule synthesis loci from whole genome data. *Microbial Genomics* (2016). `<http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000102>`_

 The following papers provide more information on the component schemes and genotyping incorporated in Kleborate: